Generally, real systems are nonlinear. To design an MPC controller for a nonlinear system, you must model the plant in Simulink®.

 Although an MPC controller can regulate a nonlinear plant, the model used within the controller must be linear.
 In other words, the controller employs a linear approximation of the nonlinear plant.
 The accuracy of this approximation significantly affects controller performance.

 To obtain such a linear approximation, you linearize the nonlinear plant at a specified operating point.
-The Simulink environment provides two ways to accomplish this:

 Note: Simulink Control Design™ software must be installed to linearize nonlinear Simulink models.